About Cookies and how OWL uses Cookies

 What are cookies?

 Cookies are tiny files that your web browser stores on your computer at the request of a website.
-Cookies have been used on the web since 1994 so they're nothing new and generally nothing to worry about.
-They store little bits of information to help the website you're visiting to remember something about your visit or a preferences you might have made.
+They store little bits of information to help the website you're visiting to remember something about your visit or a preference you might have made.
 Cookies can also be used to track which pages you've visited on a website so the site owners can analyse usage of their site.
-Some websitse use cookies to provide personalised adverts, but we don't do that here on OWL.
+Some websites use cookies to provide personalised adverts, but we don't do that here on OWL.

 There are two types of cookies: session cookies and persistent cookies.
-The above describes persistent cookies which remain on your computer after you have left the website for a period of time determined by the site owners.
+Persistent cookies remain on your computer after you have left the website for a period of time determined by the site owners.
 Session cookies are temporary and exist for only as long as you are visiting the site.
 As soon as you close your browser the session cookies are deleted.
 To learn more about cookies read the Wikipedia entry.

 Why are we telling you this?

-EU law requires all websites hosted in the UK or intended for a UK audience to be open and transparent with visitors to make it clear how cookies are used on the site.
+UK law requires all websites hosted in the UK, or intended for a UK audience, to be open and transparent with visitors to make it clear how cookies are used on the site.

 Cookie Policy

-Personal information is not stored in cookies set by OWL.
 We use cookies only for the reasons given below.
-OWL may not function as expected without cookies and therefore you should only use this website if you agree to allow cookies to be used.
-This page provides guidance on how to disable cookies if you so wish.
+OWL may not function as expected without the use of some essential cookies.
+You can disable non-essential cookies via the consent notice shown on OWL's home page.
+Alternatively, the end of this page provides guidance on how to manually disable cookies if you so wish.

 How does OWL use cookies?